BeneathTheInk/appcore/README.md

 Let's demonstrate recursive eventing with two examples, one that uses `.once()` and one that uses `.onState()`.

+When using the emitted events, the second `state:running` event is called before the first one because of the order they end up running in.
+Using these methods can lead to code that is hard to reason about.

 ```js
 this.once("state:ready", function() {
 	this.once("state:running", function() {